Madder family (Rubiaceae)

 Range & Habitat: Wild Licorice is occasional to locally common throughout Illinois (see Distribution Map).
 Habitats include mesic to dry deciduous woodlands, bluffs, woodland borders, areas along woodland paths, thickets, and limestone glades.

 Faunal Associations: The flowers are visited sparingly by small bees and miscellaneous flies; these insects usually seek nectar.
 The caterpillars of several moths feed on Galium spp.
-(Bedstraws), including Lobocleta ossularia (Drab Brown Wave), Pleuroprucha insularia (Common Tan Wave), Scopula limboundata (Large Lace Border), Epirrhoe alternata (White-Banded Toothed Carpet), and Hyles gallii (Galium Sphinx).
+(Bedstraws), including Lobocleta ossularia (Drab Brown Wave), Pleuroprucha insulsaria (Common Tan Wave), Scopula limboundata (Large Lace Border), Epirrhoe alternata (White-banded Toothed Carpet), and Hyles gallii (Galium Sphinx).
 Bedstraws are summer hosts of Myzus cerasi (Black Cherry Aphid); another aphid, Aphis gossypii (Cotton Aphid), has been found on the leaves of Wild Licorice.
 Among vertebrate animals, the Eastern Box Turtle occasionally eats the foliage of bedstraws in woodlands; White-Tailed Deer also eat the foliage of these plants to a limited extent.
 The hooked bristles of the fruits can cling to the fur of mammals and the clothing of humans; this distributes the seeds into new areas.
 Because each fruit contains an elaiosome that is attractive to ants, these insects also help to distribute the seeds.

 Photographic Location: A deciduous woodland at Pine Hills Nature Preserve in west-central Indiana.